DakshRocks21/SST-Inc-2022-CTF-Write-Up/Misc/inSanity Check 2/README.md

 ## Solution

-Open the Trascript and combine the myraid of letters provided
+Open the Trascript (also the subtitles) and combine the myraid of letters provided

 `FLAG{Y35_BUT_N0}`